Gumichan01/target-xplosion/README.md

 ## Demo ##

+Releases are available [here] (https://github.com/Gumichan01/target-xplosion/releases)
-A first demo is available [here] (https://github.com/Gumichan01/target-xplosion/wiki/Introduction#download) You can get the current developement game thanks to the source code.
+You can get the current developement game thanks to the source code.
 But you need to compile the game, and the developement version is unstable.